 In comparison to the Run 1-2 configuration system the procedure is technically different in some steps.
 However the only non-technical change concerned step 4.

-For consistency, and to make a clear distinction between the existing configuration files and this new system the following naming convention is used.
+For consistency, and to make a clear distinction between legacy configuration files and the Component Accumulator (CA) system, the following conventions are used:

-ComponentAccumulatorinstance) should normally start with the name of the component they configure and must end with
+ComponentAccumulatorinstance) should normally start with the name of the main component they configure and must end with